-Mohammad Alrawashdeh, PhD, MSN, is a Research Fellow in the Therapeutics and Infectious Disease Epidemiology group at the Department of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
-Dr. Alrawashdeh received his master’s degree in Healthcare Management from Kent State University, Ohio, and his PhD in Health Informatics from the University of Pittsburgh.
+Young Hee Nam, PhD, is a Research Fellow in the Therapeutics Research and Infectious Disease Epidemiology (TIDE) group at the Department of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
+Her research has focused on pharmacoepidemiology, particularly on the effectiveness and safety of pharmaceuticals, drug-drug interactions, and weather-drug interactions, as well as health policies related to pharmaceuticals.
+Dr.

 Alon Peltz, MD MBA MHS is a pediatrician and health services researcher who investigates the impact of health insurance design on cost, quality, and affordability.
 He received his MD and MBA degrees from Vanderbilt University and his clinical training at Boston Children’s Hospital and Boston Medical Center.
 Dr.